SAEON/data-portal/src/packages/README.md

+# @SAEON packages
+This directory contains libraries used by services and tools

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**